 The school administrator/principal will coordinate development of procedures for the administration of medication during curricular or co-curricular events with classroom teachers, school nurses, parents/guardians, designated qualified personnel and administrator's designees.
-Designated qualified personnel who are providing medication administration for a one-time curricular or co-curricular event/field trip are exempt from the requirements of CPR with AED certification and first aid training.
+Designated qualified personnel who are providing medication administration for a one-time curricular or co-curricular event/field trip are exempt from the requirements of CPR with AED certification through an approved program that requires return demonstration to an instructor and first aid training.